 The part of the cabinet below the central arch is comprised of two doors.
 At first glance, they appear to be identical but for the placement of the knobs on the right or left side.
 Those knobs are uninteresting and appear to be replacements employing a magnetic closure.

 On closer examination, the creator has fooled us and while the doors are clearly based on the same design, there are distinctions.
 Perhaps this relates back to the medieval notion that no two things could ever be identical because only God could make a perfect copy?
 Both door panels employ identical central compositions based on an isosceles triangle.
 At the halfway point of the sides of the triangle, straight lines emerge and meet at the base, forming a diamond shape within the larger triangle and two smaller triangles on either side.
-Such a design based on angles, and specifically triangles, is very unusual for fenestrage or tracery where curved shapes abound, including the mouchettes (elliptical shapes incorporating two lobes) that fill the spaces within the triangles.
+Such a design based on angles, and specifically triangles, is very unusual for fenestrage or tracery where curved shapes abound, including the mouchettes (curved shapes tapering into points) that fill the spaces within the triangles.

 As in the uppermost part of the armoire, the door panels include an overall ogive design.
 Where the two door panels depart in design is the right panel's incorporation of an additional arch within the ogive while the left panel simply incorporates two additional mouchettes to fill the frame.